oceantracker/oceantracker/_todo.md

 1. used np.datetime64, milli sec internally
 2. Add positive=True to param checker to ensure vale is >0
-2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach 1, throw error if all release points in a release group or all of polygon vertices  are outside domain
+2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach
+1. throw error if all release points in a release group or all of polygon vertices  are outside domain
+1. Spell checking dictionary like class, against existing keys

 ## Niggles that need sorting some time